climate-zones-and-weather-patterns

 - Potatoes

-- Fruits such as apples and grapes
+- Fruits such as apples, pears, grapes, and stone fruits

 Agricultural practices in temperate zones often involve: